laravelhungary/announcement/README.md

 * `message` A bit longer message.

 > For example: Our servers are under a DDoS attack.
 We are trying hard to mitigate it.

+* `type` Type of the announcement.

+> For example: success,info,danger,warning (or anything you would like to use) , Default is: info

 * `ttl` When should the announcement expire.
 [Time to live] in seconds.